deaththed0g/ACZGCT/README.md

 # Ace Combat Zero: The Belkan War - General cheat table

 A revamp of the original table I released for Ace Combat Zero: The Belkan War, using the [Ace Combat 5: The Unsung War - General cheat table](https://github.com/deaththed0g/AC5GCT) table as a base template.
+Contains scripts that will let you control the camera and change some gameplay aspects.

 #### Download links: